BrandonPacewic/pygpm/README.md

 - Start using it at your own pace:
   - pygpm has the ability to grab all of the git repositories on your computer, but you don't need to do that if you don't want to.
 Track one repository at a time and see how it goes.
 Note that the true power of pygpm comes from using it for a massive amount of projects.

+> [!NOTE]
+> This project is still under development and the behaviour of the above described features will likely change drastically in the near future.

 ## Install

 Git Project Manager can be installed from pip or your choice of a python packaging tool: